KxSystems/docs/docs/wp/rt-tick/index.md

 #### End of day

-At end of day, the tickerplant sends a message to all real-time subscribers telling them to invoke their EOD function – `.u.end`:
+At end of day, the tickerplant sends a message to all RTEs telling them to invoke their EOD function – `.u.end`:

 ```q
 /end of day function - triggered by tickerplant at EOD